Chaotic diffusion of the fundamental frequencies in the Solar System: Estimation of probability density functions

-Since the seminal paper by \cite{efron1979}, bootstrap has become a standard resampling technique to evaluate the uncertainty of a statistical estimation.
-Bias and variance errors of KDE with the choice of bandwidth $BW_{1/5}$ (Eq. \ref{eq:bw_rot}) are in the same order of magnitude, hence one should either undersmooth, i.e. choose a smaller bandwidth, to minimize the bias (Hall 1995) or use an explicit bias correction with appropriate studentizing \citep{cheng2019, calonico2018}.
-However, applying naively the i.i.d. bootstrap procedure on dependent data could underestimate the true uncertainty, because all the dependence structure would be lost just by ``scrambling'' data together \citep{hart1996}.
-To remedy the problem, \cite{kunsch1989} and \cite{liu1992moving} independently devised the moving block bootstrap (MBB), which later becomes standard practice to evaluate the uncertainty in dependent data (See \cite{kreiss2012} for a review).
-Although the MBB for smooth functional has been intensively studied, the literature on MBB for KDE of dependent data is very limited.
-Recently, \cite{kuffner2019} has formulated an optimality theory of the block bootstrap for KDE under weak dependence assumption.
-They proposed both undersmoothing and explicit bias correction scheme to obtain the sampling distribution of the KDE.
-However, good tuning parameters, which are generally difficult to find if the data are from an unknown distribution, is required to provide a decent result.
-In this paper, we propose to overcome this problem with an inductive approach: the optimal tuning parameters obtained in a known model are tested on different models, and then extrapolated to our study - the Solar System. \paragraph{$\mathbf{Procedure\ of\ MBB}$} We briefly describe the undersmooth MBB for the kernel density estimation method (the detailed version can be found in \citep{kuffner2019}).
-Suppose $\mathbf{X} = \{ X_1, X_2, \dots, X_n\}$ is a dependent sample of a mixing process with underlying density function $p(x)$.
-The KDE of the sample is $\hat{p}_h = \hat{p}_h(x | \mathbf{X}) $; the hat overhead a given quantity denotes its estimated value.
-We use MBB to estimate the distribution of $\delta(x) = \hat{p}_h(x) - p(x)$, where $x \in \boldsymbol{\Omega}$, and $\boldsymbol{\Omega}$ is the domain of interest.
+Since the seminal paper by \cite{efron1979}, bootstrap has become a standard resampling technique for evaluating the uncertainty of a statistical estimation.
+Bias and variance errors of KDE with the choice of bandwidth $BW_{1/5}$ (Eq. \ref{eq:bw_rot}) are on the same order of magnitude, and hence one should either under-smooth (i.e., choose a smaller bandwidth) to minimize the bias (Hall 1995) or use an explicit bias correction with appropriate Studentizing \citep{cheng2019, calonico2018}.
+However, naively applying the i.i.d. bootstrap procedure on dependent data could underestimate the true uncertainty because all the dependence structure would be lost just by ``scrambling'' data together \citep{hart1996}.
+To remedy the problem, \cite{kunsch1989} and \cite{liu1992moving} independently devised the MBB, which later became standard practice for evaluating the uncertainty in dependent data (see \citealt{kreiss2012} for a review).
+Although the MBB for smooth functional has been intensively studied, the literature on MBB for the KDE of dependent data is very limited.
+Recently, \cite{kuffner2019} formulated an optimality theory of the block bootstrap for KDE under an assumption of weak dependence.
+They proposed both under-smoothing and an explicit bias correction scheme to obtain the sampling distribution of the KDE.
+However, good tuning parameters, which are generally difficult to find if the data are from an unknown distribution, are required to provide a decent result.
+In this paper we propose overcoming this problem with an inductive approach: The optimal tuning parameters obtained in a known model are tested on different models and then extrapolated to the subject of our study, the Solar System. \paragraph{$\mathbf{Procedure\ of\ MBB}$} We briefly describe the under-smooth MBB for the KDE method (a more detailed description can be found in \citealt{kuffner2019}).
+We suppose that $\mathbf{X} = \{ X_1, X_2, \dots, X_n\}$ is a dependent sample of a mixing process with an underlying density function $p(x)$.
+The KDE of the sample is $\hat{p}_h = \hat{p}_h(x | \mathbf{X}) $; the hat above a given quantity denotes its estimated value.
+We used MBB to estimate the distribution of $\delta(x) = \hat{p}_h(x) - p(x)$, where $x \in \boldsymbol{\Omega}$ and $\boldsymbol{\Omega}$ is the domain of interest.
 Let $l$ be an integer satisfying $1 \leq l \leq n$.
-Then $B_{i,l} = \{ X_i, X_{i+1}, \dots, X_{i+l-1}\}$ with $i \in \{1, \dots, n-l+1 \} $ denotes all the possible overlapping block of size $l$ of the sample.
-Suppose $l$ divides $n$ for simplicity, then $b = n/l$.
-MBB samples are obtained by selecting $b$ blocks randomly with replacement from $\{B_{1,l}, \dots, B_{n-l+1, l} \}$.
+Then $B_{i,l} = \{ X_i, X_{i+1}, \dots, X_{i+l-1}\}$ with $i \in \{1, \dots, n-l+1 \} $ denotes all the possible overlapping blocks of size $l$ of the sample.
+Supposing, for the sake of simplicity, that $l$ divides $n$, then $b = n/l$.
+The MBB samples are obtained by selecting $b$ blocks randomly with replacement from $\{B_{1,l}, \dots, B_{n-l+1, l} \}$.
 Serial concatenation of $b$ blocks will give $n$ bootstrap observations: $\mathbf{X}^*_l = \{B^*_{1,l}, \dots, B^*_{b,l} \}$.
-By choosing $l$ large enough (preferably larger than the correlation length), MBB sample can retain the structure of the sample dependence.
-For $k>0$, the KDE of the bootstrap sample is $\hat{p}^*_{k,l} = \hat{p}_k(x | \mathbf{X}^*_l)$ and its expectation $\mathbb{E}[\hat{p}^*_{k,l}] = \hat{p}_k(x | B_{1,l}, \dots, B_{n-l+1, l}) $.
-Let's define
+By choosing sufficiently large values of $l$ (preferably larger than the correlation length), the MBB sample can retain the structure of the sample dependence.
+For $k>0$, the KDE of the bootstrap sample is $\hat{p}^*_{k,l} = \hat{p}_k(x | \mathbf{X}^*_l)$ and its expectation is $\mathbb{E}[\hat{p}^*_{k,l}] = \hat{p}_k(x | B_{1,l}, \dots, B_{n-l+1, l}) $.
+We define